-- Q. How do I order a hearing transcript? - A. You will need to contact the contract court reporter/transcriber that is listed on the Hearing Transcript homepage. - Q. What is the time period for delivery of transcripts once an order has been received and satisfactory financial arrangements have been made? - A. Ordinarily, transcripts must be delivered to the ordering party within thirty (30) days after an order has been received and satisfactory financial arrangements have been made.
-Reporters may provide 14-day, expedited, daily, or hourly service at the request of the parties whenever possible, but are not required to do so. - Q. Who can obtain a copy of the transcript during the initial 90-day period after the transcript has been filed with the court? - A. Any attorney, party, or member of the public wanting a copy of a transcript during the 90-day period will be able to purchase a copy from the court transcriber. - Q. When will the hearing transcript be made remotely available to the public through the PACER system? - A. The hearing transcript will be remotely available to the public through PACER 90 days after it has been filed with the court. - Q. Will an attorney, a party, or the public be able to review the transcript during the 90-day period? - A. Yes, once the transcript is filed with the court and docketed in the CM/ECF system, it will be available for review and inspection at the court's public terminal during the 90-day period.
+- Q. How do I order a hearing transcript? - A. You will need to contact the contract court reporter/transcriber that is listed on the Hearing Transcript homepage. - Q. What is the time period for delivery of transcripts once an order has been received and satisfactory financial arrangements have been made? - A. Thirty-day (Ordinary) transcripts must be delivered to the ordering party within thirty (30) days after an order has been received and satisfactory financial arrangements have been made.
+Reporters may provide 14-day, 7-day, 3-day, next-day, or 2-hour service at the request of the parties.
+The Transcript Rates document outlines the fees associated for each type of transcript. - Q. Who can obtain a copy of the transcript during the initial 90-day period after the transcript has been filed with the court? - A. Any attorney, party, or member of the public wanting a copy of a transcript during the 90-day period will be able to purchase a copy from the court transcriber. - Q. When will the hearing transcript be made remotely available to the public through the PACER system? - A. The hearing transcript will be remotely available to the public through PACER 90 days after it has been filed with the court. - Q. Will an attorney, a party, or the public be able to review the transcript during the 90-day period? - A. Yes, once the transcript is filed with the court and docketed in the CM/ECF system, it will be available for review and inspection at the court's public terminal during the 90-day period.
 However, the clerk's office will not provide copies to an attorney, a party or the public during the 90-day period, but rather will refer anyone who wants to purchase a copy to the court transcriber. - Q. Once the certified copy of the transcript is filed with the court, may court transcribers sell copies to other parties requesting the transcript? - A. Yes, nothing in the policy restricts attorneys, parties, or the public from requesting a copy of a transcript from a court transcriber, either during or after the 90-day period. - Q. How will a court transcriber know when to redact a transcript? - A. An attorney or party to the case will file a Notice of Intent to Request Redaction within seven days of the filing of the transcript with the court.
 An attorney or party will then have 21 calendar days from the date of filing of the transcript to review the transcript and submit to the court transcriber a list of places where the personal data identifiers to be redacted appear in the transcript.
 The court may order this time extended, for good cause shown. - Q. What are the personal identifiers that a party may request be redacted? - A. The following personal identifiers should be redacted: